How Much Does A Cremation Cost?

 The cost of a traditional funeral

 Cremations cost around a quarter of the cost of a traditional burial.
 This cost stays the same, even when working with a funeral home.
-Research from the InMemory database suggests that, on average, a traditional funeral and burial in Canada can cost anywhere between $5,000 and $10,000.
-This price also includes funeral home mark-ups and memorial service add-ons.
+A traditional funeral and burial in Canada can cost anywhere between $5,000 and $10,000.
+This price generally includes funeral home mark-ups and memorial service add-ons.

 Burials can be a more expensive option since you require many things: a grave, coffin, and some type of memorialization (a headstone or a plaque).